 Space Think about how many people you want to seat and how you like to relax; if you enjoy putting your feet up then a corner sofa or chaise sofa offers two or more people plenty of room to spread out and kickback.

-Cushioning Most sofas either have foam-filled or feather cushions; foam will bounce back into shape more quickly but is generally firmer, and feathers create a deeper cushion to sink into but may need plumping regularly.
-Some manufacturers have now combined the best of both worlds by wrapping foam cushions in feather outers.
+Cushioning Most sofas either have foam-filled or feather cushions; foam cushions will bounce back into shape more quickly but generally provide a firmer seat, whilst feather cushions create a deeper cushion to sink into but will likely need plumping regularly.
+Some manufacturers have now combined the best of both worlds by wrapping resilient foam cushions in plumptious feather outers.

 How to choose a sofa style you’ll love: